Churchstanton: Geography

 Quants Reserve is a nature reserve north west of the village which consists of a grassland clearing in a forestry plantation.
 It is well known for its butterflies — among the species which occur are Duke of Burgundy, marsh fritillary and wood white.
 In 1988 an area of 50.6 hectares (126.0 acres) was designated as a Biological Site of Special Scientific Interest.

 Ringdown is a biological Site of Special Scientific Interest where outcrops of both Cretaceous Upper Greensand and underlying Triassic Keuper Marls occur.
 Amongst the vegetation present are two species which are very restricted in South West Britain, white beaksedge (Rhynchospora alba) and dioecious sedge (Carex dioica).
 This site is the only known location for the latter in Somerset.
 A colony of the small pearl-bordered fritillary (Boloria selene) is found here.

-To the east of Churchinford village lies a local nature reserve set around two lakes f the former landscaped gardens of Otterhead House which was demolished in 1952.
+To the east of Churchinford village lies a local nature reserve set around two lakes of the former landscaped gardens of Otterhead House, which was demolished in 1952.
 The estate was developed in Victorian times and by 1890 included over 1700 acres of land.
-The Reserve was designated as a LNR in 2008.
-It is managed and leased from Wessex Water by the not for profit Otterhead Estate Trust Co Ltd. The company was set up in 2008 to conserve and part restore the built heritage features on site as well as continuing the work of the Somerset wildlife Trust who used to manage the reserve.

-The main feature of the LNR is the valley of the River otter, in which the former Victorian estate had created a flight of five lakes and a complicated system of leats, weirs and pumps.
+The reserve was designated as a LNR in 2008.
+It is managed and leased from Wessex Water by the not-for-profit Otterhead Estate Trust Co Ltd. The company was set up in 2008 to conserve and part restore the built heritage features on site, as well as continuing the work of the Somerset Wildlife Trust who used to manage the reserve.
+The main feature of the LNR is the valley of the River Otter, in which the former Victorian estate had created a flight of five lakes and a complicated system of leats, weirs and pumps.
 Today only two of the lakes survive.

 A range of semi-natural habitats make up the reserve including alder and willow carr, dry deciduous woodland, unimproved neutral grassland, and freshwater streams and ditches.
 Dormice, badgers and bat species occur in the woodland.
-The lakes supports bird species including kingfisher, dipper and wagtail.
+The lakes support bird species including kingfisher, dipper and wagtail.

-Visitors should keep to clearly visible paths as dangerous deep silt is found in former lakebeds and leats.
-Naturally occurring spring line mires can be equally dangerous to everyone though small children and dogs would be particularly at risk if leaving the visible paths.
-Please remember that the lakes provide drinking water for Taunton and that nesting birds will be present in the woodland during summer months and dogs should be kept on a lead.

 Religious sites

-The parish Church of St Peter and St Paul dates from the 14th century and has been designated as a grade I listed building.
+The parish Church of St Peter and St Paul dates from the 14th century and has been designated as a Grade I listed building.